European share prices edge up on Chinese trade figures

 Trading volume in Telecom Italia stood at 230 percent of its 90-day daily average, against the FTSEurofirst 300 on just 37 percent.

-Elsewhere, French advertising group Publicis (PUBP.PA) added 2.8 percent after saying demand for advertising rebounded in October.
-London-listed peer WPP (WPP.L) was boosted by the news, climbing 1.2 percent.
+Elsewhere, French advertising group Publicis added 2.8 percent after saying demand for advertising rebounded in October.
+London-listed peer WPP was boosted by the news, climbing 1.2 percent.

-Aerospace group Cobham (COB.L) was a big faller in London, off 7.7 percent, after the company warned its 2013 sales were set to fall due to growing pressure on U.S. defense budgets.
+Aerospace group Cobham was a big faller in London, off 7.7 percent, after the company warned its 2013 sales were set to fall due to growing pressure on U.S. defence budgets.

 Third-quarter results overall have proved mixed, with 43 percent of European companies missing earnings expectations so far, according to Thomson Reuters Starmine data.